Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, Kilmore had a median income among taxpayers of $52,794 with an average level of $65,277.
-This is slightly lower than the national average and compares to levels of $50,954 and $62,728 across Regional Vic. respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $57,150 (median) and $70,662 (average).
-From the 2021 Census, household income ranks at the 36th percentile, family income at the 38th percentile, and personal income also at the 38th percentile in Kilmore.
-Income brackets indicate that 33.3% of locals (3,524 people) fall within the $1,500 - 2,999 category.
-Housing affordability pressures are severe with only 84.3% of income remaining, ranking at the 39th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, the suburb of Kilmore had a median income among taxpayers of $52,794 with the average level standing at $65,277.
+This is slightly lower than average on a national basis and compares to levels of $50,954 and $62,728 across Regional Vic. respectively.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $57,873 (median) and $71,557 (average) as of March 2026.
+From the Census conducted in August 2021, household, family and personal incomes all rank modestly in Kilmore, between the 36th and 38th percentiles.
+Income brackets indicate that the predominant cohort spans 33.3% of locals (3,411 people) in the $1,500 - 2,999 category, reflecting patterns seen in the broader area where 30.3% similarly occupy this range.
+Housing affordability pressures are severe, with only 84.3% of income remaining after housing costs, ranking at the 39th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income